apache/qpid-site/input/releases/qpid-dispatch-master/index.md

 smoother experience, see the [current stable release]({{current_dispatch_release_url}}/index.html).

-This content was generated at 07:00  on Saturday, 28 April 2018.
+This content was generated at 09:47  on Monday, 27 January 2020.

 </div>